TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 The ITOC team responded on 2022-08-10, directing us to the [Connect to a Path to Live environment](https://digital.nhs.uk/services/path-to-live-environments/connect-to-a-path-to-live-environment) page.

-From reviewing both pages, it appears that we need to request a test organisation and test mailbox prior to gaining access to the test APIs.
+From reviewing both pages, it appears that we need to request a test organisation and test mailbox before gaining access to the test APIs.

 The [Connect to a Path to Live environment](https://digital.nhs.uk/services/path-to-live-environments/connect-to-a-path-to-live-environment) page and adjacent [Development Environments](https://digital.nhs.uk/services/path-to-live-environments/development-environment) page state the need for a test organisation, so a test organisation was requested on 2022-08-10.
 The Test Data team responded on 2022-08-16 with a test organisation (B81008: DR KS TOMMINS' PRACTICE).